Free Services for Senior Citizens: Government and Other Options

 Other Services

-Other than the options listed above, there are several government programs that offer free money, food allowance, and other key services for seniors.
+Other than the options listed above, there are several government programs that offer free government money for seniors over 60, nutritional support, food allowance, and other key services for seniors.

 For homeowners, the Weatherization Assistance Program (WAP) is a good way to save on home repairs and energy assistance if they qualify.
 The program can make your home safer and more energy-efficient through free repairs and replacement of windows, doors, insulation, and weather stripping, depending on eligibility.

-We also recommend taking advantage of the Low Income Home Energy Assistance Program (LIHEAP).
+Consider applying for the Low-Income Home Energy Assistance Program (LIHEAP).
 This federal program can provide beneficiaries with free energy-related home repairs and weatherization to reduce energy bills.

 Free Services From Non-Profit Organizations